berkozero/noteRAG/README.md

 - "What are the latest AI developments?"

 ### Intelligent Deduplication
-The system now includes robust deduplication to prevent duplicate notes:
+The system includes robust deduplication to prevent duplicate notes:

 - Content-based detection prevents the same text from being saved multiple times
 - Time-window filtering prevents rapid successive saves of the same content